abhor-g/abhor-g.github.io/index.md

 ---

 ## About Me
-I am a Machine Learning Engineer at Infocusp Innovations and a former Research Fellow IIT Madras.
-My primary interest is in the application of Reinforcement Learning to solve complex problems, especially in control systems and healthcare.
+I am a Machine Learning Engineer at Infocusp Innovations and a former Research Fellow at IIT Madras.
+My primary research interests are reinforcement learning and optimization for control systems and healthcare.

 I currently work on sleep stage detection and sleep enhancement using deep learning.